InsightSoftwareConsortium/SimpleITK-Notebooks/README.md

 # SimpleITK Notebooks

-This is a collection of IPython Notebooks, designed for tutorials, presentations and to demonstrate using SimpleITK in the IPython Notebook with scipy environment for interactive image process.
+This is a collection of IPython Notebooks, designed for tutorials and  presentations and to demonstrate SimpleITK in the IPython Notebook with the scipy environment for interactive image analysis.

 [SimpleITK](http://www.simpleitk.org) is an abstraction layer and wrapper around the [Insight Toolkit](http://www.itk.org) for many languages including python.